teremterem/MiniAgents/README.md

   behavior.
 Created using the `@miniagent` decorator.
 - **InteractionContext**: Passed to each agent function, provides access to incoming messages and allows sending replies.
 - **Message**: Represents a message exchanged between agents.
-Can contain text, metadata, and nested messages.
+Can contain content, metadata, and nested messages.
 Immutable once created.
 - **MessagePromise**: A promise of a message that can be streamed token by token.
 - **MessageSequencePromise**: A promise of a sequence of message promises.